mongoid/mongoid-slug/README.md

       referenced_in :company
     end

 In this example, if you create an employee without associating it with any company, the slug scope will fall back to the root employees collection.
+Currently if you have an irregular association name, for instance:

+    references_many :employees, :class_name => 'Person', :foreign_key => :company_id

+you **must** specify the `:inverse_of` option on the other side of the assocation.